tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 or "delegation certificate", and the one issued by the operator as a "delegated credential".

+## Change Log

+(\*) indicates changes to the wire protocol.

+draft-02

+  * Change DelegationUsage extension to be NULL.

+  * Drop support for TLS 1.2.

+  * Add the protocol version and credential signature algorithm to the Credential structure. (*)

+  * Specify undefined behavior in a few cases: when the client receives a DC without indicated support; when the client indicates the extension in an invalid protocol version; and when DCs are sent as extensions to certificates other than the end-entity certificate.

 # Solution Overview

 A delegated credential is a digitally signed data structure with two semantic
-fields: a validity interval and a public key (along with its associated algorithm).
+fields: a validity interval and a public key (along with its associated signature algorithm).
 The signature on the credential indicates a delegation from the certificate that is issued to the TLS server operator.
-The secret key used to sign a credential is presumed to be one whose corresponding public key is contained in an X.509 certificate that associates one or more names to the credential.
+The secret key used to sign a credential corresponds to the public key of the X.509 end-entity certificate.

 A TLS handshake that uses credentials differs from a normal handshake in a few important ways: